Ahmad ibn Ibrahim al-Ghazi: Legacy

 Imam Ahmad's invasion was arguably the single most important chapter in Ethiopia's long history.
 The destruction of cultural assets and national pride was immense.
 Imam Ahmad's invasion left an indelible mark on the Ethiopian psyche.
 As Paul B. Henze writes, "In Ethiopia the damage which Ahmad Gragn did has never been forgotten.
 Every Christian highlander still hears tales of Gragn in his childhood."
 Haile Selassie referred to him in his memoirs: "I have often had villagers in northern Ethiopia point out sites of towns, forts, churches and monasteries destroyed by Gragn as if these catastrophes had occurred only yesterday."
 Shewan folklore portrays Imam Ahmed as a giant of mythical stature who was only halted by 500 men, on 500 horses, with 500 rifle shots.
 Ethiopian chronicles claim that 90% of the Empire was islamized during his conquests.

 According to Enrico Cerulli, Adal would never recover from the death of Imam Ahmad as the Sultanate of Adal was too newly established to transcend tribal differences.
 His successors were unable to exert their authority over the nomadic tribes and the Adalite state became mostly centered around the city of Harar.
 The result he claims was that the nomadic people instinctively return to their "eternal disintegrating struggles of people against people and tribe against tribe."
 By 1577 the Adal Sultanate would eventually disintegrate due to tribal infighting and pressure from the Oromo migrations.

+The Shawwal Eid festival in Harar, which was added to the UNESCO list of intangible cultural heritage in 2023, is associated with Ahmed Ibrahim.

-Historian Didier Morin states Ahmed Ibrahim who holds the title imam is often incorrectly identified with commander Ahmed Girri Bin Hussein Al Somali.
+Historian Didier Morin states Ahmed Ibrahim who holds the title imam is often incorrectly identified with commander Ahmed Gurey Bin Hussein Al Somali.